rundexter/linkedin-create-co-post/README.md

 # LinkedIn Create Company Post
-Returns a list of videos that match the API request parameters.
+Create a post on behalf of a company